JoanRecorda/meusmems/README.md

 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
 Node.js is a tool in the Frameworks (Full Stack) category of a tech stack.
 Check this.

+Once everything has been installed run the app with the following command:

+nodemon app.js

+nodemon app

 ## Installation
 ***